microsoft/pyright/docs/command-line.md

 (3) When running in watch mode, pyright will reanalyze only those files that have been modified.
 These “deltas” are typically much faster than the initial analysis, which needs to analyze all files in the source tree.

+# Pyright Exit Codes

+0: No errors or warnings reported
+1: One or more errors or warnings reported
+2: Fatal error occurred with no errors or warnings reported